GuidoRial/instagram-clone/README.md

 1. The most difficult one was connecting Firebase's Firestore Database with the Storage and Authentication so that I can link a new user to a document or add a post.
 Besides that, Firebase's documentation is hard to read so that made this point even harder.
 Thanks YouTube.
 2. I never made a social media app, so the logic behind users, what they can see or not and how they interact with each other was new to me.
 But once I got the hang of it I managed just fine.
 3. Handling this massive amount of data between different components was something that I found hard.
 I usually work with projects that take me 2 or 3 days of work and are less than 300 lines of code long, this one took me 2 weeks and 3000 lines of code.
-The fact that it was longer doesn't make it harder, but it definetly got hard to read by the end of it so I did my best to not repeat myself and clean this code to the best of my ability
+The fact that it was longer doesn't make it harder, but it definitely got hard to read by the end of it so I did my best to not repeat myself and clean this code to the best of my ability

 ## What I learned